Aeroluna/LunaCoopMod/README.md

 The little missile that was fired during Lock On was just sad, now Cyclones look as cool as they do in Versus.
 Also Lock On is a spell, and should not be affected by armor.

 - Added Widow Mines.
-  - Added Hellburst Payload upgrade which increases Sentinel Missile direct damage by 20 and splash damage by 80.
+  - Added Hellburst Payload upgrade that increases Sentinel Missile direct damage by 20 and splash damage by 80.
   - Changed Cyclone's Targeting Optics upgrade to additionally increasing Sentinel Missile range by 3.

 Why not give the mech commander more mech?
 Widow Mines go well with Swann's defensive design.
 The Hellburst Payload massively improved splash damage can be absolutely devastating.

 - Changed Factory command card to match Versus.
-- Added Smart Servos upgrade which increases the morph rate of Hellions, Hellbats, Thors, Siege Tanks, and Widow Mines.
+- Added Smart Servos upgrade that increases the morph rate of Hellions, Hellbats, Thors, Siege Tanks, and Widow Mines.
-- Added Overdrive Actuators upgrade at the Armory which increases ground vehicle movement speed by 20% and ship movement speed by 10%.
+- Added Overdrive Actuators upgrade at the Armory that increases ground vehicle movement speed by 20% and ship movement speed by 10%.
-- Added Pulse-Loop Capacitors upgrade at the Armory which decreases all unit cooldowns by 20%.
+- Added Pulse-Loop Capacitors upgrade at the Armory that decreases all unit cooldowns by 20%.

 These general improvements should make playing ground mech much smoother (Why does Raynor have fast Siege Tank morph speed but Swann doesn't?).
 Smart Servos helps deploying Widow Mines during combat, Overdrive Actuators helps playing battle mech (Hellion/Cyclone) much easier to kite with, and Pulse-Loop Capacitors helps Widow Mines and Cyclones deal more consistent damage.

-- Added the ability to morph Orbital Commands which have access to Calldown: Extra Supplies and Scanner Sweep.
+- Added the ability to morph Orbital Commands that have access to Calldown: Extra Supplies and Scanner Sweep.

 Scanner Sweeps should help Cyclones keep their Lock On active and provide detection without having to rely on the slow Science Vessels.
 Additionally, Calldown: Extra Supplies to help with the constant supply blocks on Swann.